American Idiot (song): Composition

-"American Idiot" was written in the key of A♭ major.
-The song is composed of four chords, the I-IV-♭VII-IV-I-♭VII progression, while the chorus and solo share the IV-I-V-I progression.
+"American Idiot" is written in the key of A♭ major.
+It is composed of four chords, the I-IV-♭VII-IV-I-♭VII progression, while the chorus and solo share the IV-I-V-I progression.
 The song is classified as a punk rock and pop-punk song.
-The musical style of the song has been cited as a mix of the melodic punk of Social Distortion and the hard rock of Joan Jett.
+The musical style has been cited as a mix of the melodic punk of Social Distortion and the hard rock of Joan Jett.
 Armstrong plays a 1956 Les Paul Junior on the song, switching to a reissued 1959 flame-top Les Paul for the double-tracked guitar solo.
 Armstrong was initially reluctant to pursue recording a solo, fearing it to be corny.
 He eventually decided to record the solo, as he hoped for the album to be "about being 15 and rocking out in front of a mirror."
 The song's format and cadence was influenced by the Midnight Oil song "US Forces", which Armstrong was introduced to through his wife.